Center for Environmental Health Directory

 518 402-7500

-The Division houses the Center’s regulatory programs designed to minimize environmental health threats and provides policy directives and implementation guidance to city/county health departments and state, regional and district offices.
-The programs protect the State’s residents and visitors by enforcing health and safety regulations relating to drinking water quality, food safety in restaurants, beach and swimming pool safety, children’s camps, radiation protection, lead poisoning prevention, migrant farm worker housing, indoor tanning, tattooing and exposure to tobacco smoke.
+The Division oversees the Center’s regulatory programs to help minimize environmental health threats and provides policy directives and guidance to health departments across the state.
+Programs protect New Yorkers by enforcing health and safety regulations for drinking water quality, food safety in restaurants, beach and swimming pool safety, children’s camps, radiation protection, lead poisoning prevention, migrant farm worker housing, indoor tanning, tattooing, and exposure to tobacco smoke.

 Assistant Director: Timothy Shay